University services

 Peer mentoring for new doctoral students involves matching you with another doctoral student who has been at the University for six months or more so that they can be a point of contact for when you start your studies.

-Independent advisers
+Independent advisors

-Independent advisers can provide support to doctoral students.
+Independent advisors can provide support to doctoral students.
 If you encounter a problem that cannot be resolved at a Department, Faculty, School or Doctoral College level, or where you feel these routes would be inappropriate or inadvisable, you can seek independent advice from this service.

 Kaleidoscope